Basil Pesto with Lemon

 This ultra popular recipe for Basil Pesto with Lemon is my Friday Favorites post for this week, and a reminder to everyone who’s growing basil that it’s time to be trimming the basil and making pesto!
 And if you really have a lot of basil it’s time to be freezing fresh basil as well!

-One of my favorite tricks when I make a lot of pesto is to freeze it in ice cube trays (old ones from the thrift store!)
+One of my favorite tricks when I make a lot of pesto is to freeze it in ice cube trays, get old ones from the thrift store!
 Then when the pesto is frozen, pop the cubes out of the trays, vacuum-pack it with a FoodSaver (affiliate link) into a plastic bag, and store in the freezer, and you’ve got fresh-tasting pesto to enjoy all winter!
-You can also just store the frozen cubes of Pesto in a Ziploc bag, but it keeps better when it’s vacuum packed.
+You can also just put the cubes of pesto into a Ziploc bag if you don’t have a FoodSaver, but it keeps better when it’s vacuum packed.

 Steps for Making Basil Pesto with Lemon: